 Build a blog, build a following, offer value, get money.
 Simple.

 Wrapping it up…

 I really hope that you enjoyed this guide & that it provided you with value.
-The truth is that building a successful blog isn’t actually all that difficult – the hardest part is finding the willpower to stick at it, and the finding the motivation to publish posts even when there might be no direct reward.
+The truth is that building a successful blog isn’t actually all that difficult – the hardest part is finding the willpower to stick at it, and then finding the motivation to publish posts even when there might be no direct reward.

-The reason most people fail is simply because they either give up, or don’t put as much time & effort into writing their posts as they really could do.
+The reason most people fail is simply because they either give up or don’t put as much time & effort into writing their posts as they really could do.

 As you can imagine, there’s a lot of great content out there on the web, and to be able to beat it you must be prepared to put in the hours.
 Blogging can be a great way to make money, and it can certainly make you a lot of money too – but you must always remember that it’s not magical and that it does definitely require work.

-I think the most important thing you could possibly do to become successful at blogging is approach it with a long term vision.
+I think the most important thing you could possibly do to become successful at blogging is to approach it with a long term vision.

 If you are expecting to make X amount within 1, 2 or 3 months then you’ll most likely be setting yourself up for disappointment.
-However, give yourself a 12 month, 36 month or 5 year goal & you’ll probably be pleasantly surprised.
+However, give yourself a 12 month, 36 month or 5-year goal & you’ll probably be pleasantly surprised.